-Put simply…due to his career, James Gilliland knows the in’s and out’s of the AR-15 platform and what it is capable of like very few men alive.
-So…when he talks about a cartridge like he does about the 224 Valkyrie, it is wise to pay attention.
+Put simply…due to his career, James Gilliland knows the in’s and out’s of the AR-15 platform and what it is capable of.
+So…when he talks about a cartridge like he does about the 224 Valkyrie, he definitely has my attention.

 James recently sat down with ARBuildJunkie to give us an update on the state of the 224 Valkyrie, which Federal released in 2017…and to explain why he believes the 224 Valkyrie is “probably the best AR-15 cartridge that has ever been made.”

 Q: James, can we start briefly with a bit of background, talk about how you came to competitive shooting, and what you’ve come to know of the 224 Valkyrie?

 James Gilliland: I grew up doing all kinds of stuff in the woods.
 I lived at the edge of a national forest all through childhood.
 I joined the Army and spent 20 years there...starting out in Ranger Battalion.
 I’ve been a Ranger instructor for the Mountain phase of Ranger School.
 I was Platoon Sergeant, a First Sergeant, and then I worked in some acquisition stuff and then finished up working in the Infantry Center on the New Marksmanship Manual.
 So that’s 40 years in a heartbeat.

 Editor’s note: It is worth noting that when James mentions working in “some acquisitions stuff” his actual role was Soldier Requirement Division, Small Arms Branch as the Senior Enlisted Advisor.
 In this role, he was directly involved in the selection, refinement